fyx1t/ssh-bruteforcer/README.md

   -i IP_FILE, --ip_file IP_FILE
                         name of the file with ip addresses or domain names -l LOGINS_FILE, --logins_file LOGINS_FILE
-                        name of the file with ip addresses or domain names -p PASSWORDS_FILE, --passwords_file PASSWORDS_FILE
+                        name of the file with logins -p PASSWORDS_FILE, --passwords_file PASSWORDS_FILE
-                        name of the file with ip addresses or domain names -m MODE, --mode MODE  script mode (scan, brute, all)
+                        name of the file with passwords -m MODE, --mode MODE  script mode (scan, brute, all)

+made by fyx1t